LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/GettingStarted/1-CreateANewBot.md

 2. In the Preview window, enter "reset" and press Enter to start fresh.

 3. Enter “hello” or “hello there.”
-You should get the welcome response again.
+You should see the welcome response again.

     <img class="fancyimage" style="width:750px" src="img/ConvoBuilder/helloworld/testConvo.png">

-    So how does the Welcome dialog get triggered?
+    So how is the Welcome dialog triggered?

 4. Click the *User Says* interaction (the top interaction) to select it.
 There are two small icons to the right of it.

 5. Click the top **Interaction Details** icon <img style="width:40px" src="img/ConvoBuilder/helloworld/interaction_details_icon.png"> to display the window, and then click the **Settings** tab inside.

 6. Under **Patterns**, note the different *patterns* used to match this particular dialog.
-You can also use *intents* to trigger a dialog, but for this exercise, we focus on patterns.
+You can also use *intents* to trigger a dialog, but for this exercise we focus on patterns.

     <img class="fancyimage" style="width:350px" src="img/ConvoBuilder/helloworld/interactiondetails.png">

     Since this is a "welcome" dialog, it uses patterns like “hi”, “hello” and “howdy” to match those phrases exactly and display a response.

-7. Add some more patterns (e.g., “hiya”, “ciao”, “hola”), and then click **Save** in the window.

-8. Test the new patterns in the Preview window like you did before.

     By adding wildcards (e.g., `hi *` or `hello *`) you can allow for broader matches like “hi there” or “hello my friend”.
 Using parentheses and pipes allow you to specify a series of alternates.
 For instance, `(hi|hello|hey)*` will match “hi”, “hello there”, and “hey you”.

+7. Add some more patterns (e.g., “hiya”, “ciao”, “hola”), and then click **Save** in the window.

+8. Test the new patterns in the Preview window like you did before.

-    Now that you’ve seen how a dialog is triggered, let’s change the welcome **response** by editing the Text Statement interaction.
+    Now that you’ve seen how a dialog is triggered, let’s change the welcome *response* by editing the Text Statement interaction.

-9. Click the Text Statement interaction below the User Says interaction to select it.
+9. Select (click) the Text Statement interaction below the User Says interaction.

 10. Change the text from `Hi there!
-Thanks for coming!` to just `Hello World!` and press Enter.
+Thanks for coming!` to `Hello World!` and press Enter.
 (There is no need to open the Interaction Details panel to change simple output text.)

 11. To see your change, open the Preview window again, enter “reset” and press Enter.
 Then enter “hi”.
 You should see the “Hello World!” response.

 <img class="fancyimage" style="width:350px" src="img/ConvoBuilder/helloworld/helloworld.png">

-### Step 3: Add a Goodbye Dialog
+### Step 3: Add a Goodbye dialog

 Let’s create another dialog to put these concepts into more practice.
-Since we have a "Welcome" dialog, let’s create a “Goodbye” dialog.
+Since there is a "Welcome" dialog, let’s now create a “Goodbye” dialog.

-1. Click **+ Dialog** in the lower-left to create a new dialog, name it "Goodbye", and select Dialog for the **Dialog Type**.
+1. Click **+ Dialog** in the lower-left corner.

+2. In the dialog box that appears, name the dialog "Goodbye", and select Dialog for **Dialog Type**.

     <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/helloworld/goodbyedialog.png">